2020 campaign in deep freeze as coronavirus rules kept in place

 Meanwhile, Trump is still Trump.
 He tangles with reporters.
 He tweets.
 He gave a fiery interview Monday morning on "Fox & Friends."

 But Democratic governors and legislators who are criticizing the federal government's pandemic response have largely replaced "sleepy Joe" --as Trump calls Biden--as the subject of the president's online barbs.
-In Trump's Monday morning appearance on "Fox & Friendsth," the only explicit mention of the 2020 campaign was a discussion of whether Cuomo, whose handling of the pandemic has been widely applauded, would make a better Democratic nominee than Biden.
+In Trump's Monday morning appearance on "Fox & Friends," the only explicit mention of the 2020 campaign was a discussion of whether Cuomo, whose handling of the pandemic has been widely applauded, would make a better Democratic nominee than Biden.
 (Trump said Cuomo would indeed be better.)

 NEW HOUSE REPORT INDICATES RELUCTANCE ON REMOTE VOTING DURING CORONAVIRUS CRISIS